Regulatory Regimes Preventing the Infiltration of Organised Crime into Lawful Occupations and Industries

 - to develop principles for assessing the risk of organised crime infiltrating a lawful occupation or industry.

 From a consultation paper in June 2015 requesting submissions, the Commission received 32 written responses.
-It also set up an advisory committee of relevant experts and consulted widely with a number of key stakeholders.
+We set up an advisory committee of relevant experts and consulted widely with a number of key stakeholders.

-The Commission’s report, tabled in Parliament on 25 May 2016, concluded that there is no ‘one-size-fits-all approach’ to industry regulation and regulatory responses to infiltration by organised crime must be considered on an industry-to-industry basis.
-The link to the full report is below.
+Our report, tabled in Parliament on 25 May 2016, concluded that there is no ‘one-size-fits-all approach’ to industry regulation and regulatory responses to infiltration by organised crime must be considered on an industry-to-industry basis.
+The links to the full report and other documents are below.

 - Terms of reference received